-Effective onboarding should seep through all levels of retention too; so you should see improved retention all the way up and down tenure.
+Effective onboarding should seep through all levels of retention, so over time you should see improved retention all the way up and down tenure.

 A well-onboarded employee is also going to be more satisfied with their first couple of weeks and months.
-Implement a 90 day feedback survey to see how the employee enjoyed the onboarding process – and where they feel it could be improved.
+Try implementing a 90 day feedback survey to see how the employee enjoyed the onboarding process – and where they feel it could be improved.

 Culture is a pretty soft term, and isn’t easily measured.
 But you can sometimes feel it.
 Providing your new employees with a mentor buddy should impact the mentees (new hires) and mentors (current hires).
 And between these impacts and increased interactions, your culture should improve and become more inclusive.

-If there is one thing which every new hire needs to maximise their development and tenure at your organisation; one thing that can help new hires feel welcome and integrated; it’s an employee mentor who has been through and survived (maybe even thrived) the exact same environment that they themselves are navigating today.
+Don’t leave new employees to figure it all out on their own – maximise their development and tenure at your organisation through an employee mentor who has been through the exact same environment that they themselves are navigating today.

-It’s time all organisations started leveraging their most powerful form of social proof and a far more unbiased party.
-It’s time organisations started making better first impressions.
+It’s time all organisations started leveraging their most powerful form of social proof to make better first impressions.